 The Assouad dimension $\dima$ is the maximal dimension possible to obtain by looking at coverings and it serves as an upper bound for the Hausdorff dimension.
 Orponen \cite{Orponen2021} has shown a strong variant of Marstrand’s projection theorem for Assouad dimension.
 It states that, given a set $X \subset \R^2$, we have

 for all $V \in \RP \setminus E$, where the set $E \subset \RP$ satisfies $\dimh(E)=0$.
 It is worth pointing out that in general, besides proving the exceptional set $E$ countable, this result cannot be improved: Fraser and K\"aenm\"aki \cite{FraserKaenmaki2020} showed that for every upper semi-continuous function $f \colon \RP \to [0,1]$ there exists a compact set $X \subset \R^2$ with $\dima(X)=0$ such that $\dima(\proj_V(X)) = f(V)$ for all $V \in \RP$.
-The following theorem can therefore be considered as a manifestation of the rigid structure of self-affine sets.
-The set $X_F \subset \RP$ is the collection of all Furstenberg directions, i.e.\ the limits of all directions of stronger contraction, and under the assumptions of the theorem, it satisfies $\dimh(X_F)>0$.
+The following corollary can therefore be considered as a manifestation of the rigid structure of self-affine sets.
+The set $X_F \subset \RP$ is the collection of all Furstenberg directions, i.e.\ the closure of the set of top Oseledets directions for the inverse linear action of the affine maps, and under the assumptions of the corollary, it satisfies $\dimh(X_F)>0$.